BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 - Additional user authentication to consider: biometrics, pin
 - Upgrade-path to other schemes if funds stored increase

-You can find a prototype for this case study embedded above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=0%3A1){:target="_blank"}.
+You can find a prototype for this case study linked in the image above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=0%3A1){:target="_blank"}.

 ***